olliethedev/redux-dao-repo/README.md

 # Redux DAO Repo

-This library implements Repository and Data-Assess-Object patterns to provide strict access to the Redux store.
+This library implements Repository and Data-Access-Object patterns to provide strict access to the Redux store.

 ## Installation and Setup